-It overflows because there is no border, keeping the juices inside.
+It overflows a little, because there is no border keeping the juices on the pie bottom.
 Normally when you bake a fruit pie you will fold the crust or when you use a pie dish, the edges will go up, preventing most of the juices to spill out of the pie.
 With this Blueberry Raspberry Star Pie that’s not possible, because it is all flat.
 On the other hand; I did bake it relatively short, used about half the amount of fruit than I would have done in a ‘normal’ pie.
 This did help in avoiding mushy berries and a limited amount of juice running away.

 This Star Pie was quick and it is light (again half the amount of filling).
 Gone in 2 days.
 Try and enjoy!